-The Civil Partnership Act 2004 was introduced in December 2005 to enable couples of the same sex to make a legal commitment to each other.
+The Civil Partnership Act 2004 was introduced in December 2005 to enable same-sex couples to make a legal commitment to each other.

-Civil partnerships can also apply to couples where one party is not a British national or lives overseas – like an international marriage.
+Civil Partnerships can also apply to same-sex couples where one party is not a British national or lives overseas like an international marriage.

-Duncan Lewis divorce solicitors offer expert and detailed legal advice to gay and lesbian individuals and couples on issues relating to the Civil Partnership Act, including legal advice on housing issues and maintenance implications involved in dissolution of a civil partnership – as well as division of financial assets such as pensions and investments and advice on child care law.
+Duncan Lewis solicitors offer expert and detailed legal advice to same-sex couples on issues relating to the Civil Partnership Act, including legal advice on housing issues and maintenance implications involved in dissolution of a Civil Partnership as well as division of financial assets such as pensions and investments and advice on child care law.

-Duncan Lewis also has successful departments specialising in family and children law, property law and litigation, able to advise on the various issues involved in divorce and ending civil partnerships – as well as how to ensure a settlement after ending a civil partnership best suits your future needs and those of any children.
+Duncan Lewis also has successful departments specialising in family and children law and litigation, able to advise on the various issues involved in Divorce and ending Civil partnerships as well as how to ensure a settlement after ending a Civil Partnership best suits your future needs and those of any children.

-For expert legal advice on the Civil Partnership Act 2004 and related family matters, call Duncan Lewis Divorce Solicitors in confidence on 020 7923 4020.
+For expert legal advice on the Civil Partnership Act 2004 and related family matters, call Duncan Lewis Solicitors in confidence on 033 3772 0409.